metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 Optional:

-- `poll_interval` (String) PollInterval defines how often the config should be updated by checking provided values.Defaults to 10s.
+- `poll_interval` (String) PollInterval defines how often the config should be updated by checking provided values.
+Defaults to 10s.

 <a id="nestedatt--spec--image_pull_secrets"></a>